 I need to periodically record a value in the program using a dialog box.
 The program is written in Borland Delphi 7, Windows API.
 The recorded value is stored in RAM.

-How do I modify the Java program so that the dialog box is called automatically and the desired value is copied there (At least tell me roughly in which direction to move)?
+How can I modify a Java program so that the dialog box of the Delphi program is called automatically, and the desired value is also automatically copied there?

 Well, here is my two cents.
 Let's assume you're using AWT/Swing to build the UI.
 If you want to simulate user input into a dialog box from an external Java program, you can use the Java Robot